iliasam/STM32F4_SDR_GPS/README.md

 You can find same project for **ESP32** here: https://github.com/iliasam/ESP32_SDR_GPS

 This is a demo project of STM32-based SDR GPS receiver.
-No additional factory/commercial "black box" GPS receiver is needed here - just connect MAX2769 to the STM32 MCU.
+No additional factory/commercial "black box" GPS receiver is needed here - just connect MAX2769 (GNSS RF Frontend IC) to the STM32 MCU.
 All "raw" GPS signal processing is done at the STM32.
 Results of the GPS receiving are send to the UART:
 <img src="https://github.com/iliasam/STM32F4_SDR_GPS/blob/develop/Images/Results.png" width="600">